-While flexible warehousing offers many benefits, it also presents challenges that businesses need to address.
+While flexible warehousing offers many benefits, it also presents challenges that businesses must address.

 1. Technology Integration

-Implementing flexible warehousing requires the use of advanced technologies like automation and data analytics.
+Implementing flexible warehousing requires advanced technologies like automation and data analytics.
 This can be a significant undertaking, both in terms of cost and workforce training.
 Companies must carefully plan their technology strategies to ensure a smooth transition.

 2. Data Security

-With the increased use of data in flexible warehousing operations, data security becomes a main concern.
+Data security becomes a primary concern with the increased use of data in flexible warehousing operations.
 Businesses must invest in robust cybersecurity measures to protect sensitive customer and operational data from breaches.

 3. Workforce Management